Top 9 AI Productivity Tools for Digital Workflow Management

 Image Source: grammarly.com

 Grammarly functions as an AI writing assistant that checks your text for errors and style improvements in real time.
+Aside from identifying grammar mistakes, it also suggests changes to tone, clarity, and word choice.

-Aside from looking for grammar mistakes, it also suggests changes for tone, clarity, and word choice.
-You can use it on the web, as a desktop app, or as a browser extension, which means it works almost everywhere you write, including Google Docs, Outlook, and social platforms.
+You can use it on the web, as a desktop app, or as a browser extension, which means it works in many of the places where people write, including documents, email, browsers, and Google Docs.

 Key Features